BreezeHub/BreezeProject/README.md

 #### Installing .NET Core

-NTumbleBit is built upon .NET Core.
+BreezeServer is built upon .NET Core.

 You will need to install it on your system following [these instructions](https://www.microsoft.com/net/core).